-I am an Assistant Professor in the Department of Physics and Astronomy at the University of Denver.
+I am an Associate Professor in the Department of Physics and Astronomy at the University of Denver.
 I did my PhD research at the University of Colorado, a postdoc at NIST Boulder, and then came to DU in September 2010.
 I love teaching and thinking through challenging physics concepts, and I love doing research with lasers.
 Speciically, I use ultrafast pulsed lasers as "strobe lights" to observe energy transport in nanostructures, relevant to cooling of integrated circuits and solar energy harvesting.

 FSEM - The Physics of Light: Fall 2010, 11, 12, 14, 15

 Analytical Mechanics: Winter 2011, 13, 15